nitwit45/collegeVotingSystem/README.md

 Head over to http://127.0.0.1/admin to add the voterlists in 'Voter lists' table and the candidates in the 'Candidates' table.

+MAKE SURE TO DO ALL THE BACK END CHANGES TOGETHER - ADD VOTER LISTS TABLE AND CANDIDATES TABLE

 Set the Voting Time in 'Vote auths' table(Create only one object and add the start and end time of voting).

 Now the project is ready for Voting!